-💠 Crypto's Most Underrated In 2019 — Issue No. 78
+💠Crypto's Most Underrated In 2019 — Issue No. 78

 As 2019 comes to a close, plenty of outlets will be recapping the biggest stories of the year.
 From DeFi to Libra, the most obvious stories have been thoroughly discussed.
 In this year's final edition of this newsletter, I'd like to do something different.
 What were the most underrated and under-covered stories in crypto this year, relative to their potential importance and impact?
 I'll give you my top five.
-Let's jump in!
+Let's jump in!#5 — MetaMask Goes Mobile And Extensible

 MetaMask is one of the most important tools in the Ethereum world.
 It is emblematic of the significant lead that ecosystem has over would-be smart contract competitors.
-This year, there were two important developments by MetaMask that went almost unnoticed by the broader crypto community, but could have a huge longterm impact.
+This year, there were two important developments by MetaMask that went almost unnoticed by the broader crypto community, but could have a huge longterm impact.First, the release of a high quality, easy to use mobile wallet and DApp browser for both iOS and Android.
+Second, and more importantly, the announcement that MetaMask would be making itself extensible to third party developers through a secure plugin system.

 Both the mobile wallet and the plugin system are still in beta for now, but both could be critically important in 2020.
 The latter, in particular, could unleash a wave of creativity and experimentation from developers.
 Link.